 This is your last chance to experience Mestalla, the home of Valencia Fútbol Club and the oldest stadium in Spain.
-The stadium opened on the 20th of May 1923 with a friendly between Valencia and Levante.
+The stadium opened on 20 May 1923 where a friendly match took place between Valencia and Levante.
 It could initially hold 17,000 fans, but was quickly expanded to a capacity of 25,000.

 In the 1970s, Valencia considered moving to a new stadium on the edge of the city, but instead decided to redevelop Mestalla, which was made necessary by the upcoming 1982 World Cup.
 Works included the reconstruction of the bottom tier, which until then still consisted of a brick structure and was replaced by a concrete one.
 The stadium remained the same for the next fifteen years.
 It underwent its last redevelopment between 1997 and 2001, when both ends and one side got expanded with an extra tier, and new access towers were built in the corners.

 This guided tour guides will share passionate insights into Valencia's illustrious past with access to areas normally reserved for players and officials.
 See the press room and the players’ dressing room, and walk the tunnel to the roar of a capacity crowd.